polivilas/EmuTarkov/README.md

 Escape From Tarkov backend emulator written in JS.

 ## Note
-This is for offline use only.
+This works offline only.
+This doesn't work online or private LAN.
 Some functionality is not implemented.
+This is in active development and does contain bugs and/or errors.

 ## Usage
 ### Emulator setup